Officers Field

 • Rainwater harvesting systems are fitted in all private homes, reducing mains water usage by over 50%.

-• A carpool with two electric cars is available to residents, discouraging second-car usage and promoting sustainable transport.
+• A carpool with two electric cars is available to residents.

 •